 Wall-mounted faucets are installed on the wall rather than inside the sink.
 This is great for living in a small home or having otherwise limited counter space, as it clears up lots of room.
 They’re available in many colors, sizes, styles, and types of flow systems, so you can find one that matches your decor.
 They need special valves or pipes put inside the wall during installation, so it’s not something an amateur should do themselves without being knowledgeable in plumbing.

 Faucets with Water Filters

 You should choose a type of kitchen faucet that comes with a filter so that you can drink water you know is safe and prevent limescale buildup.
-Not only are these filters catching the bad things like copper and cadmium, but they also come in a variety of other good qualities, such as being stainless steel or enriched with minerals.
+Not only are these filters catching the bad things like copper, cadmium, and even lead, but they also come in a variety of other good qualities, such as being stainless steel or enriched with minerals.

 There are lots to choose from, including ones made out of trendy materials like copper and stainless steel to meet your specific kitchen style needs.
 Special designs make it perfect for any style kitchen in your home, ranging from more modern rooms to homes decorated in vintage styles – there’s something sure to suit each taste!
 They work well with kitchen sinks for hard water.